DemerzelSolutions/TechTask/README.md

 In orded to supply your entry you need to click "Use this template" button, create your own private repository and invite https://github.com/LukaszRozmej and https://github.com/tkstanczak as collaborators.
 Then develop your solution in a separate branch.
 When you are finished, create a Pull Request to master and add us as reviewers.

+TL;DR; goals:
+  * Write review in form of comments in CsvReaderWriter_review.cs file (do not change the code inside)
+  * Refactor code in CsvReaderWriter.cs file (you can do whatever change you want in this file)
+  * Write some tests for your refactored code

 Screens:

 1. Create repository from template: